kjempelodott/ananas/README.md

 > select a tool <index> :
 ```

-The first entry is a RoomInfo tool, the second a Members tool and the last three FileTree tools.
+The first entry is a RoomInfo tool, the second a Members tool and the last three are FileTree tools.

 Note that you can always go back by pressing `Ctrl-D`.
 While inside a tool, you can exit the pyshell by typing `exit`.
 To abort an interactive command like `mail` or `eval`, press `Ctrl-C`.